yurimjeon1892/hydeout/_posts/2023-02-01-project-off-road-perception.md

 layout: post
 title: Development of perception system for unmanned vehicles in off-road scenarios
 categories: Project
-excerpt: Autonomous driving on structured urban roads has been widely researched to date.
-However, unstructured off-road environments present new challenges in autonomous driving research.
-This project aims to develop a perception system for unmanned robots in off-road scenarios.
+excerpt: Unstructured off-road environments pose new challenges for autonomous driving.
+This project focuses on developing a perception system for unmanned vehicles in off-road scenarios.
 ---

 **Government project, Seoul national university**